Joseph Girard III

-Joseph Girard III (born November 27, 2000) is an American professional basketball player for Cedevita Olimpija of the Slovenian Basketball League and ABA League.
+Joseph Girard III (born November 27, 2000) is an American professional basketball player for Dziki Warsaw of the Polish Basketball League (PLK).
 He played for Glens Falls High School in New York, where he became the state's all-time leading scorer.
 As a senior in high school, Girard earned Mr. New York Basketball honors and was named MaxPreps Athlete of the Year for his success in basketball and football.